-Our Company, in consultation with the BRLM, may offer a discount of up to $[\bullet]$ % (equivalent to up to $\mathbb{Z}[\bullet]$ ) on the Issue Price to the Retail Individual Bidders and the Eligible Employees Bidding under the Employee Reservation Portion (if any), respectively.
-The amount of Retail Discount, as applicable, will be advertised in all newspapers wherein the Pre-Issue Advertisement will be published.
-For details, see "Issue Procedure" on page 261 of this Draft Red Herring Prospectus.
+Our Company, in consultation with the BRLM, was offered a discount of ₹ 12/- on the Issue Price to the Retail Individual Bidders and the Eligible Employees Bidding under the Employee Reservation Portion (if any), respectively.
+The amount of Retail Discount and Employee Discount, as applicable, has been advertised in all newspapers wherein the Pre-Issue Advertisement has been published.
+For details, see "Issue Procedure" on page 272 of this Prospectus.

-Eligible Employees Bidding in the Employee Reservation portion (if any) can Bid up to a Bid Amount of ₹ 500,000.
-However, a Bid by an Eligible Employee in the Employee Reservation Portion will be considered for allocation, in the first instance, for a Bid Amount of up to ₹ 200,000.
-In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹ 200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹ 500,000.
-Further, an Eligible Employee Bidding in the Employee Reservation Portion (if any) can also Bid under the Net Offer and such Bids will not be treated as multiple Bids.
-In the event of under-subscription in the Employee Reservation Portion (if any), the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹ 200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹ 500,000.
+Eligible Employees Bidding in the Employee Reservation portion (if any) can Bid up to a Bid Amount of $\vec{\mathbf{x}}$ 500,000.
+However, a Bid by an Eligible Employee in the Employee Reservation Portion will be considered for allocation, in the first instance, for a Bid Amount of up to $\gtrless 200,000$ .
+In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
+Further, an Eligible Employee Bidding in the Employee Reservation Portion (if any) can also Bid under the Net Issue and such Bids will not be treated as multiple Bids.
+In the event of under-subscription in the Employee Reservation Portion (if any), the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹ 500,000.
 The unsubscribed portion, if any, in the Employee Reservation Portion (after allocation over ₹ 200,000), shall be added to the Net Issue.
-In the event of undersubscription in the Net Issue, spill over to the extent of under-subscription shall be allowed from the Employee Reservation Portion.
+In the event of under subscription in the Net Issue, spill over to the extent of under-subscription shall be allowed from the Employee Reservation Portion.
 Subject to valid Bids being received at or above the Issue Price, under-subscription (if any) in the Non-Institutional Portion or the Retail Portion would be allowed to be met with spill-over from other categories or a combination of categories at the discretion of our Company, in consultation with the BRLM and the Designated Stock Exchange, on a proportionate basis.